Walheimat/wal-emacs/README.md

 4. Site-Lisp

-    Add `side-lisp` directory and subdirs to load path.
+    Add `side-lisp` directory and sub-directories to load path.
     I put non-MELPA packages here.
     If the directory doesn't exist, it will get created.
     Adapt if necessary.